Last updated on November 3rd, 2019 at 09:17 pm

 See How to Build a Multi-Million Dollar Company in 12 Months for details.

 5. Keep a notepad handy where ever you are – even in the shower.

-Fellow dreamer Remy gets her best ideas in the shower so she keeps an Erasable Shower Note Tablet there to write her ideas down as they come to her.
+Some of your best money-making ideas can happen while you are in the shower keep an Erasable Shower Note Tablet there to write your ideas down as they come to her.

 6. Do what you know best, or love best.

-Is there something you know better than anyone else and are absolutely passionate about?
+Is there something you know better than anyone else and are passionate about?
 Do you make the best jelly of anyone you know?
 Do you have a love for growing amazing flowers?
-Anything you are good at and passionate about (passion is the keyword here) can be turned into a million dollar enterprise.
+Anything you are good at and passionate about (passion is the keyword here) can be turned into a million-dollar enterprise.

 7. Give your million dollar idea the investment it deserves.

 Unless you win the lottery, you won’t make a million overnight, so be sure to allow plenty of time for your million dollar idea to take hold.
 Often people quit just before their idea is about to go big.

 8. You could visit a qualified financial planner and set up a plan to create a million dollars in several years.